jpearl8/twitter/README.md

 - [X] List anything else that you can get done to improve the app functionality:
 User log in is added to the NSDefault disctionary as a key, Place holder pod installed for UITextView
+API function for user timeline
 Images fade in

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. i was working on the home time line and I didn't get it to work.
-I was also working on user profile.
-If I just had a few more hours, it would've been there!
+1. I made the API function for User timeline.
+I didn't have time to make the table, but if I had a few more hours!
 2.

 ## Video Walkthrough